yojoots/libbitcoin-system-wiki/Regression-Fallacy.md

 This assumption contradicts the [Subjective Theory of Value](https://en.m.wikipedia.org/wiki/Subjective_theory_of_value) upon which the theorem relies, invalidating it. **Value is subjective, which implies it can be based on anything, even if objectively that basis appears irrational.**

 The theorem also fails to terminate its regression by not explaining how a person comes to value something for its *original* [utility](Glossary#utility).
-One must assume something will be useful if nobody has ever attempted to use it.
+One must *assume* (not remember) something will be useful if nobody has ever attempted to use it.
 This assumption of utility is valuation, which remains subjective.

 The first valuation of a thing can be for any reason, including its utility as a money.
 This is inherent in the concept of subjective value.
 The theorem is based on empirical observation of monetary evolution.
 Yet as an [epistemology](https://en.m.wikipedia.org/wiki/Epistemology), [praxeology](https://en.wikipedia.org/wiki/Praxeology) inherently rejects empiricism.